evanfp582/Kotlin-TUI/README.md

 Activities with higher priority are put to the top of the list.
 I am not sure what I want to do with done tasks tbh.
 Maybe just leave them

-- [ ] Better onEnter function for select
+- [x] Better onEnter function for select
   - Like the ability to go to multiple screens
+  - Created a version of a router
+- [ ] Design "Programs" screen for project homebase
 - [ ] Style in middle of text
   - I think I may have accidentally done this
 - [ ] **IN PROG: Normal Buttons**
   - I think it is weird I did not think of this earlier
   - I need to design a button and how to show when a button is pressed
+    - A little animation would be cool, but I do not think it is needed at this point
 - [X] Multiline text/components
     - Partially implemented
 - [X] Multiple screens